-The main purpose of your ACT score isn’t to make your mom proud or even to give your grandma something to brag about at her book club.
-Sending your ACT scores to colleges is important for admissions and to receive financial aid and scholarships.
+The main purpose of your ACT score is to persuade colleges to admit you and grant you financial aid and scholarships.
 But how (and when) should you send ACT scores to colleges?

 How to Send ACT Scores to Colleges

 You can choose to send your scores automatically when you register for the test or wait until after you take the test and receive your score.
 Each option has pros and cons, so you’ll want to consider the following; then make the best choice for you.